Undergraduate On-Campus Open Day at Swansea University - Singleton Park Campus and Bay Campus - 13 June 2026

 Why Public Relations and Media at Swansea?

-Based on our stunning Singleton Park campus, in parkland overlooking Swansea Bay on the edge of the Gower Peninsula;
+You will be based on our stunning Singleton Park Campus, overlooking Swansea Bay on the edge of the Gower Peninsula.

 Your Public Relations and Media Experience